 Tragically, all that progress seemed to go by the wayside.
 In 2015, Chuck Austin was featured in a news report about pharmacists refusing to fill prescriptions, regardless of doctor’s orders.
 Austin complained of significant pain and was seen confined to a motorized wheelchair.

-There was no follow up on that piece.
-Chuck’s story, like many others before and after him, shows the need for proper training before entering a bout against a highly-trained wrestler.
+There was no follow-up on that piece.
+Like many others before and after him, Chuck’s story shows the need for proper training before entering a bout against a highly-trained wrestler.
 The physicality present in the business should never be underestimated.

-Watch: Footage of Marty Jannetty Delivering the Ill-Fated Rocker Buster to Chuck Austin
+Watch: Footage of Marty Jannetty Delivering the Rocker Buster to Chuck Austin

-#2 – Darren Drozdov Paralyzed During Match Against D’Lo Brown
+2. Darren Drozdov and the Life-Altering Injury He Sustained During a Match Against D’Lo Brown

 We move onto Darren Drozdov, AKA Puke (for his ability to vomit on command), AKA Droz, also a former football player.
-He is currently a quadriplegic due to a disastrous wrestling injury that took place during a SmackDown taping on October 5th, 1999, at the Nassau Coliseum in Long Island, New York.
+He currently has quadriplegia due to a disastrous wrestling injury during a SmackDown taping on October 5th, 1999, at the Nassau Coliseum in Long Island, New York.
 His opponent was D’Lo Brown.

 These are the only two pieces of WWE footage with this guidance.